Harold McNair: Other recordings

 McNair's unique phrasing on the flute in particular led to great demand for his services among non-jazz musicians, especially during the late 1960s.
 His flute was featured on the soundtrack for Ken Loach's film Kes (1969), with music written by regular McNair collaborator John Cameron.
-Another notable soundtrack contribution was his tenor saxophone on the original 1962 soundtrack theme from Dr. No and his solo flute on Johhny Harris, Movements (Warner Bros.
+Another notable soundtrack contribution was his tenor saxophone on the original 1962 soundtrack theme from Dr. No and his solo flute on Johnny Harris, Movements (Warner Bros.
 1970) that was originally recorded for the original soundtrack of the film Fragment of Fear.

 His best-known sideman role came via his regular participation (with Cameron) on Donovan's mid-to-late 1960s recording sessions, and as a member of Donovan's touring band.
 McNair arranged the hit single "There Is a Mountain" (1967) and played the flute riff.
 Donovan's live album Donovan in Concert features McNair's flute and tenor extensively and demonstrates some of his finest recorded work.

 Throughout the late 1960s he also played on many other jazz-inflected folk music and progressive rock albums, including John Martyn's The Tumbler and Davy Graham's Large as Life and Twice as Natural.